-If your child is unwell please email the school on absences@walter.wokingham.sch.uk or call the school as soon as possible on 01189 780825; you can leave a message and tell us why your child is absent.
-Please let your class teacher or the office know if your child needs to attend a medical appointment.
+If your child is unwell please email the school on absences@walter.wokingham.sch.uk as soon as possible with an explanation as to what is wrong with your child.

 School Uniform

 The children are expected to come to school in their school uniform.
 This is to help them feel part of our community and to keep the children looking smart and ready to learn.
 Our school uniform is as follows: